All Our Gods Have Abandoned Us: Release and promotion

-Music videos for the singles "A Match Made in Heaven", "Gone with the Wind" and "Downfall" were released on 6 March, 11 April and 20 May 2016, respectively.
+Music videos for the singles "A Match Made in Heaven", "Gone With the Wind" and "Downfall" were released on 6 March, 11 April and 20 May 2016, respectively.
 The band cancelled the US Headliner Tour that was scheduled to occur throughout July and early August 2016 in support of the album due to "a family emergency," which turned out to be a euphemism for Tom Searle's cancer taking its toll.
-The guitarist and songwriter passed away in late August.
+The guitarist and songwriter died in late August.
 In spite of Tom's death, the band completed their United Kingdom and Australian tour in Tom's honour.

 Architects announced in August 2017 that they would be embarking on a European tour in early 2018 in support of the album, featuring Josh Middleton of Sylosis who had filled in live for Tom since his passing and had become a full-time member of the band.
 The band also finished the touring cycle for the album with a sell-out headline show at Alexandra Palace in London, performing alongside While She Sleeps and Counterparts in February 2018 in front of 10,000 people.